fedosejev/howto.study/README.md

 # howto.study
-A source code for HowTo.Study website.
+A source code for http://HowTo.Study website.